hetznerZA/stream_auditor/README.md

 It supports auditing to the standard error and output streams, to a file path (in append mode) or to an already open IO object.
 In all cases, the stream is flushed on every audit call.

+## Documentation

+For documentation of the released gem, see [rubydoc.info](http://www.rubydoc.info/gems/stream_auditor).

 ## Installation

 Add this line to your application's Gemfile: